Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/readme.txt

 ///////////////////////////////////////////////////////////////////////// second step of our work is finished (Drive WiFi and BLE)

-The second step is Set up UART and CAN
+The third step is Set up UART and CAN

 This part was postponed due to lack of equipment but you can find instructions for starting online and we will do it later ...

 ///////////////////////////////////////////////////////////// third step of our work is finished (Set up UART and CAN)

-The second step is Set up the Camera
+The fourth step is Set up the Camera

 for setting up the camera first we need a raspberry pi camera